federico-razzoli/php-pdo-pgsql/README.md

 Docker image with PHP, PDO with PostgreSQL driver, and Apache web server.

+## Project Goals

+The goal is to have a stable, simple, reasonably lightweight, single-purpose PHP image that is able to connect to PostgreSQL.

+Using the mainstream PHP image is fine, to keep the maintenance efforts low.
+The key is to support much less use cases, providing a ready-to-use tool.
+Making the image lighter (in terms of size and footprint) is a nice-to-have.

 ## Maturity

 This project is in Beta stage.